LBBL96/Pandas-Web-Scraping-Tutorial/Articles/README.md

 #### What are `*args` and `**kwargs`?

-These are the generic placeholder names for an arbitrary type and number of parameters that can be attached to any function we choose to input into `timer()`.
+These are the generic placeholder names for an arbitrary number of parameters that can be attached to any function we choose to input into `timer()`.
 Using one star (`*`) tells Python that this is a positional argument.
 Two stars (`**`) tell Python it's a keyword argument.
 I won't go into what positional and keyword arguments are, as parameters are a whole other conversation, but it's enough to know that `*args` and `**kwargs` serve as a catch-all for any function that we choose to time, no matter how many or what kind of parameters belong to that function.

 #### Return Statements